ewendel/elm-workshop/book/README.md

 1. Install `elm`.
 This can be done with `npm install -g elm`, `brew install elm` (if on MacOS) or an old-school file download from [elm-lang.org](https://guide.elm-lang.org/install.html).

 1. Install a [`plugin`](https://guide.elm-lang.org/install.html#configure-your-editor) for your editor.
-At the time of writing, Atom's Elm integration seems the best so we **strongly** recommend you use that, even if Atom is not usually your main editor of choice.
+At the time of writing we prefer VS Code for Elm development so we recommend you use that, even if VS Code is not usually your main editor of choice.
-    * The following packages are needed for a pleasant development experience in Atom:
-        * `language-elm`
-        * `linter-elm-make`
-        * `elmjutsu`
-        * `elm-format`

-1. Install [`elm-format`](https://github.com/avh4/elm-format#for-elm-018), which is a crucial tool to make your Elm experience more enjoyable.
+1. Install [`elm-format`](https://github.com/avh4/elm-format#installation-), which is a crucial tool to make your Elm experience more enjoyable.

-    * `npm install -g elm-format`
+    - `npm install -g elm-format`
-    * Remember to make sure that `elm-format` is available on your PATH or that you tell your editor where to find it
+    - Remember to make sure that `elm-format` is available on your PATH or that you tell your editor where to find it
-    * In Atom, this can be done under package settings for the `elm-format` package: input the path to the `elm-format` binary.
+    - Follow the instructions [here](https://github.com/avh4/elm-format#visual-studio-code-installation) to enable running `elm-format` in VS Code
-    * You can find the path for `elm-format` by doing `which elm-format` on MacOS/*Nix or `Get-Command elm-format` in powershell on Windows
+    - You can find the path for `elm-format` by doing `which elm-format` on MacOS/\*Nix or `Get-Command elm-format` in powershell on Windows
-    * We also recommend you enable `Format on save` in your editor

 1. Clone the repo (https://github.com/ewendel/elm-workshop) to your computer